-Born in Aichi, Japan and based in Sydney, Australia, Dr. Sadaharu Muramatsu (Sada) is the artistic director of Strathfield Symphony Orchestra, artistic director of Symphonia Jubilate, guest conductor of Inner West Community Band (2019), lecturer and conductor at Excelsia College (formerly Wesley Institute), conductor of Suzuki Cello Ensemble and artistic director of Sydney Sakura Choir.
+Born in Aichi, Japan and based in Sydney, Australia, Dr. Sadaharu Muramatsu (Sada) is the artistic director of Strathfield Symphony Orchestra, artistic director of Symphonia Jubilate, guest conductor of Inner West Community Band, lecturer and conductor of Excelsia College (formerly Wesley Institute), conductor of Suzuki Cello Ensemble.

 Sada completed a Masters of Music in Conducting at the Royal Northern College of Music in Manchester, UK.
 Subsequently, he was granted a fellowship to study conducting at the Sydney Conservatorium of Music, University of Sydney under the Japanese Government Overseas Study Program for Artists.
 Sada resides in Australia under a Distinguished Talent visa granted by the Australian Government for his achievements as a conductor.